Multiscale-Simulation-Lab/MatSegNet/Readme.md

     *   **Dataset Splitting**: Patches are automatically sorted into `training`, `validation`, and `test` directories with a specified ratio (e.g., 70/15/15).

 2.  **Model Training**
-    *   The UNet, SegFormer, and MatSegNet models are trained using the `training` and `validation` sets.
+    *   The FPN, UNet, SegFormer, and MatSegNet models are trained using the `training` and `validation` sets.
     *   Training Script: `/scripts/train.py`
     *   Usage: `python /scripts/train.py --model unet/segformer/matsegnet`